hzhang-7/AC215_InstaCap/README.md

 Here is a link to our [Application Design Document](https://docs.google.com/document/d/1nfIAfQsc5jb_c3mEyVgnvpwIUKysTz3JKVl3y6ujsDg/edit?usp=sharing)

 ## Project Organization
-The current structure of our repo is given below.
+The current structure of our repo is given below:

 ------------
       ├── LICENSE
       ├── README.md